animeshon/docs/docs/graphql/quickstarts.md

   }
 }
 ```

-At this point the integrating client has to deserialize the response before using it
+At this point the client has to deserialize the response before consuming the output:

 <Tabs